-Special occasions like Christmas and holiday periods can often bring up feelings of loneliness if you don’t have anyone to share the cheer with.
+Special occasions and holiday periods can often bring up feelings of loneliness if you don’t have anyone to share the cheer with.
 Perhaps you’ve just been so busy, spent a few too many days in a row with family or are an introvert at heart.
 The truth is, everyone benefits from taking a step back and giving themselves some quality ‘me’ time.

 Being on your own doesn’t mean you can’t have fun.
 Push pause on a pity party and instead think of alone time as a way to get to know yourself.
 Doing activities on your own is a way to recharge your batteries; it’s a form of self care; you get to focus on your own thoughts and feelings and needs – and no one else’s.